goblinchess/GoblinChessChromiaBackend/README.md

 The code has one big test that runs a complete game, from the first move to the inevitable checkmate, where we try to insert as many strange situations as possible:

 [View turn validation logic →](src/test/test_all.rell)

+ We could have created more isolated tests, with unique database setup for each one.
+The benefit of this method is that we'll get an exact error message for every single test.
+But we were too lazy to do that in this project, instead we just setup a full game and tried to catch as many situations as possible inside this test-game.
+This is one way to do it, not necessarily the best one.

 ## 🤝 QnA